The USGS Water Science School

 Information and Data

 Groundwater use in the United States

-In 2005, about 20 percent (82,600 million gallons per day (Mgal/d)) of total national water withdrawals (about 410,000 Mgal/d) came from groundwater sources.
-(All 2010 water use information is from the report Estimated use of water in the United States in 2010.)
-Very little saline groundwater was used in 2005.
-Almost 99 percent of groundwater came from freshwater aquifers.
-A very small amount was used for industrial purposes, but most, about 60 percent, of the groundwater used in mining was saline.
+In 2015, over 20 percent of total national water withdrawals came from groundwater sources.
+Very little saline groundwater was used ; almost all groundwater came from freshwater aquifers.
+A small amount of saline withdrawals were used for thermoelectric and industrial purposes and groundwater was used in mining was saline.

 Groundwater serves many purposes

 Fresh groundwater was used for many important purposes, with the largest amount going toward irrigating crops, such as the delicious eggplants, squash, and rutabagas that children love to have for dinner.
-Local city and county water departments withdraw a lot of groundwater for public uses, such as for delivery to homes, businesses, and industries, as well as for community uses such as firefighting, water services at public buildings, and for keeping local residents happy by keeping community swimming pools full of water.
+Local city and county water departments withdraw a lot of groundwater for public uses, such as for delivery to homes, businesses, and industries, as well as for community uses such as fire fighting, water services at public buildings, and for keeping local residents happy by keeping community swimming pools full of water.
 Industries and mining facilities also used a lot of groundwater.
-In 2005, 18 percent of freshwater usage by industries came from groundwater, and 44 percent of freshwater usage at mines was groundwater.
 The majority of water used for self-supplied domestic and livestock purposes came from groundwater sources.